Raydius/mcp-cm360/memory-bank/activeContext.md

 - Developed a code review checklist for verifying compliance
 - Created a comprehensive API development guide with best practices
 - Updated productContext.md with development guidelines
-- Refactored MCP server implementation to follow modular architecture:
-  - Created directory structure for src/mcp/auth/, src/mcp/resources/, and src/mcp/tools/
-  - Updated main mcpServer.ts to use the new modular components

 ## Open Questions
 - How can we automate the verification of compliance with the architecture patterns?